Darshanp2/Bill-Generator-using-Python/README.md

 # Python
-Install reportlab using pip command.
+# Install reportlab for python.
-Use pip install reportlab
+# Use pip install reportlab